molpopgen/buRden/README.md

-#Association tests for rare variants
+#Association test software from the Thornton Lab

 ##Obtaining the source